Home

 It is important to remove these marks with abrasive paper and to also slightly bevel the edges of the jaws to prevent marks being transferred to your rings.

-Start with 400-600 grit paper wrapped around a small file or wooden craft stick.
 Move up in grit number until the steel is smooth, 800-1000 may be enough to produce a smooth finish.
-It does not need to be too shiny.

 Firmly grip a ring in the pliers and inspect the ring to ensure the polish hasn’t been marked.